dgroomes/intellij-playground/README.md

 we need to work on our projects.
 For me, I often work on Java projects and so I depend on an installation of OpenJDK.
 Personally, I find Microsoft's [Development Containers](https://containers.dev/) project effective and it shows promise for future investment and improvement.
 We can define a dev container configuration file (`.devcontainer/devcontainer.json`) and use the [Dev Container CLI](https://github.com/devcontainers/cli) to define and build our ideal development environment!
-I have explored the Development Containers project in the context of VS Code and GitHub Codespaces.
+Previously, I have already explored the Development Containers project in the context of VS Code and GitHub Codespaces.
 You can see my notes and working examples in my repository <https://github.com/dgroomes/vscode-playground>.

 ### Instructions